 What’s Next with A Prescription-vs.-OTC Decision

-If you’re worried about a hearing loss and are considering hearing aids, visit our office here in Sarasota.
+If you’re worried about a hearing loss and are considering hearing aids, visit our office in Sarasota or our Bradenton location.

 We’re located near the Gulf Gate Mall and we’ll be happy to help you with a hearing evaluation and anything else you need.